54 Incredible Field Trip Ideas In and Around Kansas City

 They want to offer the best to their students and customize each class.
 From Toddler language and music classes to adult classes, they want to grow your mind to its’ full potential.
 They also want to make learning a language or music educational and FUN!
 Their approach is Kinesthetic, meaning that even within their language classes you’ll move a lot.

-Learning2Fly is super excited to announce K-12 School Field Trips!
-Their passion is health – teach kids 7 habits of health through creative activities and play!
-If you are an educator, teacher, or administrator and would like to tour the aerial fitness studio to see what they offer, call 913-262-2600 or email Sumya@iAMLearning2Fly.com.
+Learning2Fly, Aerial Fitness, Party, and K-12 Field Trip Center is super excited to host your public or home school group.
+Their passion is health – teaching kids 7 habits of health through high energy aerial fitness classes, creative art activities, and play!
+If you are an educator, teacher, or administrator and would like to tour their aerial fitness studio to see what they offer, call 913-262-2600 or email Sumya@iAMLearning2Fly.com.

 Lecompton Historical Society would like to extend an open invitation to you, to take a step back in time, to look at the rich heritage that led to the formation of their town and the State of Kansas.
 Come explore the Lecompton Territorial Museum for your next field trip or group event and learn about Kansas history through today!Lecompton was founded in 1854 and in 1855, the town became the permanent and only official capital of the Kansas Territory.
 President James Buchanan appointed a governor and officials to establish government offices in Lecompton, and construction began on an elegant capitol building, Lane University / Territorial Capitol Museum.
 In the fall of 1857 a convention met in Constitution Hall and drafted the famous Lecompton Constitution, which would have admitted Kansas as a slave state, but ultimately failed to pass.